jplalor/jplalor.github.io/content/pages/about.md

 Summary: Homepage
 save_as: index.html

-I am a PhD student at the University of Massachusetts Amherst in the [College of Information and Computer Science][1].
+I am a PhD candidate at the University of Massachusetts Amherst in the [College of Information and Computer Science][1].
 I work with Dr. Hong Yu in the Bio-NLP group.
 My research interests are in Machine Learning and Natural Language Processing.

 Prior to UMass, I worked as a software developer at [Eze Software][2] in Chicago and as an IT Audit Associate for [KPMG][23].
 I received my Master's Degree in Computer Science at [DePaul University][3], where I worked on projects in Computer Science Education and Recommender Systems.
 I received my bachelor's degree in IT Management from [Universty of Notre Dame][9], with a minor in Irish Language & Literature.

 # Updates

-1. **January 2018:** I'll be presenting at the first Northern Lights Deep Learning Workshop in Tromso, Norway!
+1. **January 2018:** I presented at the first Northern Lights Deep Learning Workshop in Tromso, Norway.
+1. **December 2017:** I passed the [CICS Portfolio][24] and am now a PhD candidate!
 1. November 2017: I attended the AMIA Annual Symposium presenting our podium abstract on a new test of Electronic Health Record note comprehension.
 1. October 2017: I was at HCOMP 2017 to present CIFT as a Works in Progress poster.
 1. September 2017: I gave a talk at Notre Dame to the ND Natural Language Processing group.
 Thanks to Prof. David Chiang for the invitation!